tejas10503/java_meets_npm_1st/README.md

-## Connecting java with npm 1st time
+## Connecting java with npm for the 1st time

 # What it does
   This is the basic project of npm package which will simply print my name in the console without any dependencies.

-# resources to used to create this project
+# Resources used to create this project
    - javaScript
    - JSON
    - node.js